n-ski/BooruDotNet/README.md

 ## Library support

 - Booru APIs
-  - Danbooru: posts by ID/MD5, tags by name
+  - Danbooru: post by ID+MD5, tag by name
-  - Gelbooru: posts by ID/MD5, tags by name
+  - Gelbooru: post by ID+MD5, tag by name
+  - Konachan: post by ID+MD5, tag by name
-  - Sankaku Complex: posts by ID
+  - Sankaku Complex: post by ID
-  - Yande.re: posts by ID, tags by name
+  - Yande.re: post by ID+MD5, tag by name
 - Parse URL into a booru post (see above for supported sites)
 - Reverse image search (with file or URL, see below for supported services)
 - Create names for posts (post hash or Danbooru-style format)